Accessibility links

 An HTML widget might include one or both of the following elements:

 • (A): Header: Displayed above the widget.
 The header might be text-only, or it might function as a link to another page.
-If preferred, you can use an image as the header.

 • (B): Footer: Displayed below the widget.
 The footer always functions as a link to another page.